PersonHood/OpSec/OpSec.md

 There are millions of services & apps.

 Most apps either primarily or secondarily connect to the Internet.
-Few fail to connect to the internet, though some apps are functional in airplane mode with WiFi off.
+Few fail to connect to the internet, though some apps are functional in airplane mode with Wi-Fi off.
 Primary connections include messaging and browsing.
 Secondary connections include ad delivery and spying.

-Most device users require a few common apps and default to pre-installed apps, with default ‘Settings’.
+Most device users require a few common apps and they default to pre-installed apps, with default ‘Settings’.
 Always thoroughly update app ‘Settings’.

 This list includes anonymous free alternative services (non-app) and apps.
 The ‘Settings’ for each service or app should be thoroughly updated.